 The main goal of the conference will be to further develop effective strategies for a sustained, multidisciplinary and integrated ocean observing system, and to better connect user communities and observers.
 End user communities include operational users, national and local authorities as well as researchers, from the public and private sectors.
 Engagement with international user communities can take diverse forms, including closer interaction to better target their needs for ocean observing networks and derived products while better informing management decisions.
 OceanObs’19 will continue the tradition of building the vision of ocean users and observers.

-Based on the contributed abstracts of Community White Papers, the OceanObs’19 Program Committee will solicit full Community White Papers to be submitted by Sept 2018.
+The solicitation of abstracts for Community White Papers is closed.
+Based on the contributed abstracts of Community White Papers, the OceanObs’19 Program Committee will solicit full Community White Papers by April 30, 2018.
 The Program Committee may recommend that authors of particular abstracts collaborate and merge the concepts described in separate abstracts to develop a joint Community White Paper.
-The papers will be peer reviewed and published in an open access journal before the conference.
+The final papers will be submitted on September 30, 2018 and will be peer reviewed and published in an open access journal before the conference.

 OceanObs’19 will build on the success generated by the Framework for Ocean Observing (FOO) developed at OceanObs’09.
 Experts will work during the lead up to the conference to elucidate the opportunities and drawbacks, which will be articulated by and during OceanObs’19.
 We expect to develop a number of follow-up activities including update of existing processes (FOO2.0, revised EOVs, etc. ).

 Registration will open in the fall of 2018.
 Please check back for updates.